Trip Purpose & Goals

 - Resources and abilities of the local community.

 While your team may or may not have a daily itinerary until you arrive, your presence and willingness to help will be a great encouragement.
 You will likely spend time helping with ongoing construction projects, providing humanitarian aid, and spending time building relationships with locals.
 The following are examples of the type of work teams have typically done in the past:

 - Vacation Bible Schools and other educational programs

 - Painting or construction projects

 - Submit Trip Signup Form online.
-You can fill it out on a printed hardcopy if you prefer: download it here
+You can download it here

 - Passport – A color copy of your passport that is legible must be submitted.
 If you do not have a passport, please give your Team Leader your social security number, and let them know where you are on your application process.
 Be sure to check the expiration dates of passports for each traveler to make sure passports will be valid during the entire trip and for up to 6 months after the trip.
 For more information, see Passport.